hoanghai1803/Codeforces_Basic_Problemset/src/week_1/hint.md

 > Note that this problem has multiple test cases in each test. <br>
 > Count the number of occurrences of each character in the original string (from *'a'* to *'z'*). <br>
 > For each string of the same color obtained, in order for it to form a palindrome, each type of character (from *'a'* to *'z'*) in it must appear even times, if any type of character appears odd times, there must be only one. <br>
-> We will treat each color as a box, spread the characters evenly into the boxes in order from beginning to end, after reaching the last box, spread again from the beginning.
+> We will treat each color as a box, spread the characters evenly into the boxes in order from beginning to end (*1 -> k*).
+After reaching the last box, spread again from the beginning.
 This will ensure that the last box always has the fewest characters, but will have as many characters as possible. <br>
 > 1. For each type of character, spread its pairs into the boxes in order until only that 0 or 1 character remains.
-We call the position of the currently box after spreading each pair of the same characters as *pivot*.
+We call the position of the currently box after spreading each pair of the same characters (*'a'->'z'*) as *pivot*.
-> 2. From the *pivot*, spread the remaining character of each type of character (from *'a'* to *'z'*) to the last box.
-After spreading for the last box, if there are any characters left, we don't need to spread them again for the first boxes, because whether we do or not, the number of characters in them is also more than the number of characters in the last box, so it is not necessary.
+> 2. From the *pivot*, spread the remaining character of each type of character (*'a'->'z'*) to the last box.
+After spreading for the last box, if there are any characters left, we don't need to spread them again for the first boxes, because whether we do or not, the number of characters in them are also more than the number of characters in the last box, so it is not necessary.
-> 3. If after the second step we still haven't spread to the last box, we can take one character from each box from the first box to the box immediately before the *pivot* to spread across the boxes from the current position to the end (because all characters in them appear even times).
+> 3. If after the second step we still haven't spread to the last box, we can take one character from each box from the first box to the box before the *pivot* to spread across the boxes from the current position to the end (because all characters in them appear even times).
 Actually this only needs to be handled by checking if the number of boxes from *1* to (*pivot - 1*) is more than the current number of boxes to the last box in *O(1)*, if yes simply increase *box[k]* by *1*.
 >
 > Time complexity: *O(N)*.